Why We Should All Care About The Fatherless Daughter Syndrome

 I lost my father when I was 11.
 He died of a heart attack.
 The pre-teen girl I was had to grow at a very high speed.
 My life changed completely as my family moved to another city, my mother became a single mom who had to care for 4 children while I had to lead by example for my siblings.
 A shift happened not only in my life but also in my mind: I had to create a new paradigm where being strong was the only choice I had.
 The only way to survive.
 I was fortunate enough to still have my mother at this critical time.
 But this void my dad left, this painful and timeless trauma, remained unchanged.
 I was fatherless and broken, no matter what I would do to hide or forget it.
 “Daddy’s issues” ruined a big part of my life, but I was too busy being strong to notice.
 What started as a defence mechanism became my personality.
 15 years later, the young woman I have become is changed, for better and for worse.
 My strength, resilience and courage became my greatest allies.
 My vulnerability, insecurities, fear of abandonment became my demons.
 My story is perhaps painful, but far from being isolated.

 Many teenage girls and young women around the world suffer from emotional trauma due to father loss whether it’s caused by death, abandonment, divorce, imprisonment, addiction, emotional or physical absence.
 Whatever the circumstances causing the absence of the father are, the impact is critical as the father-daughter relationship strongly influences key factors of personal development among young women such as: relationships, self-esteem, aspirations, confidence and self-love.
 Over the years, they become vulnerable young women who find it harder to build healthy personal and professional lives as they are building their lives, relationships, aspirations, and self-representation on the basis of this trauma, especially when it occurs during adolescence.
 They suffer from trust issues, low self-esteem and fear of abandonment which create the unhealthy need to be accepted and loved at all costs.
 Most of the time, these symptoms usually go unnoticed and unacknowledged as these young women do not necessarily understand the root issue causing their behavior, and build a façade around themselves.
 From dysfunctional behaviors, unhealthy relationships to chronic depression, the fatherless daughter syndrome can take several forms over the years and even be forgotten for some time, without actually disappearing.
 Rather, it gives rise to a vicious cycle of self-destruction mechanisms, self-doubt, and unhealthy or abusive relationships in their lives.
 Because we feel unloved and unworthy, we search for love and validation in all the wrong places, which make us vulnerable and exposed to both physical and emotional abuse.
 The social and economic environment as well as the family structure are factors that influence or reinforce the impact of fatherlessness in the lives of girls and young women.
 In low incomes families where the father is absent, the mother is emotionally unavailable or unstable, and there is no positive male figure, daughters will most likely experience more self-worth issues, insecurities, abuse, sexual promiscuity and repeat the cycle of fatherlessness.
 Having a support system is crucial in this context as girls often feel vulnerable and struggle to open up about what they experience, yet millions of children around the world go through the same thing.
 A survey of the U.S. Census Bureau estimated at 24.7 million the number of children who live without the physical presence of their biological father in the United States.
-In this same country, 80% of father-deprived adolescents are in psychiatric hospitals.
 While in Canada, over 80% of single-parent families are led by women (www.imfcanada.org / Statistics Canada).
 Fatherlessness is the greatest social problem in North America according to 72.2% of the U.S. population (National Center for Fathering).
 Other studies show that 71% of teenage pregnancies comes from fatherless homes and 92% of girls who come from fatherless home are more likely to divorce.
-These statistics demonstrate that children thrive with the active and meaningful participation of both parents, and that fathers play an important role in child and teen development.
+These statistics demonstrate that children thrive with the active and meaningful participation of both parents, and fathers play an important role in child and teen development.
 Understanding the impact of fatherlessness in young women’s lives specifically, the emotional trauma caused by father loss and the consequences on society is key if we want to build a healthier society.

 The father-daughter relationship has a strong impact on the mental construct of teenage girls.
 If this relationship is broken for various reasons whatsoever, the young woman suffers and it has an impact on almost every aspect of her life.